17th Aug 2021

 Read our press release about the commissioning of sculpture artist Tim Ward to lead the project here.

 Tim has been running workshops at Angmering School since November 2020, exploring the processes of developing new art for the public realm, including skills in local research, design, art practice and engineering considerations.
-Student designs will be submitted over Easter 2021 and assessed by the public and panel of judges by the end of April.
-Tim’s final design, inspired by the winning student group/s work, will be exhibited over the Summer and installed in Autumn 2021.
+Student designs were submitted over Easter 202 and assessed by the public and panel of judges.

 A portfolio of the students designs can be viewed here.